 A replication channel requires two MySQL servers acting as replication servers (one each for the source and replica).
 For example, this means that in the case of a replication setup with two replication channels (to provide an extra channel for redundancy), there should be a total of four replication nodes, two per cluster.

-Replication of a MySQL Cluster as described in this section and
+Replication of an NDB Cluster as described in this section and

 those following is dependent on row-based replication.
 This means

 that the replication source MySQL server must be running with

 in Section 18.7.6, “Starting NDB Cluster Replication (Single Replication Channel)”.
 For

 Section 17.1.2, “Replication Formats”.